pay-theory/pay-theory-ui/src/common/ExportCSV/README.md

 ## Props

+### Required

--   removalCallback: PropTypes.func
+-   **id**: PropTypes.string.isRequired

-    -   `(index) => {}`

-    -   uses index of the item to be removed within the items array
+    -   the id assigned to the element

--   items: PropTypes.array
+-   **items**: PropTypes.array.isRequired

-    -   an array of strings to be be displayed in a vertical list
+    -   an array of objects that will export as a CSV file
+-   **fileName**: PropTypes.string.isRequired
+    -   string that will be the name of the file when it is downloaded